Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-In today’s business world, it’s nearly impossible to be successful without being connected to the internet.
-For business owners, portable connectivity is essential to stay on top of to-dos.
-Additionally, many customers have come to expect Wi-Fi connectivity in cafes, lobbies and more.
-However, business owners may not be sure where to start when it comes to creating internet hotspots.
+It’s nearly impossible to be successful in business without being connected to the internet.
+For most business owners, portable connectivity is essential to stay on top of daily tasks.
+Additionally, many customers have come to expect Wi-Fi connectivity when frequenting cafés, lobbies and other public locations.
+However, business owners may not be sure where to start in terms of creating internet hotspots for their customers.
 To help, we’ve created a guide on how to choose and set up a hotspot for businesses.

 A portable business internet hotspot is distinct from phone tethering, which is the process of sharing a mobile device’s internet connection with another device.
 While phone tethering is a viable solution for connecting a single device, a business internet hotspot is necessary to connect multiple devices to the same network.